maryi/CSCW-Project/Project report/ReportDocument.md

 *Creator link*: link to the web resource where the tool can be accessed or downloaded.

 *Synchronicity*: describes the tools ability to support different modes of work.
-In both sets of descriptors it has the same name and same options with slight differences based on the context.
+In both sets of descriptors it has the same name and the same options with slight differences based on the context.
 This descriptor can take three values:

- * Completely asynchronous: this means that participants are not required to be in the tool to make progress on the work (e.g., email systems).
+ * Completely asynchronous: this means that participants are not required to use the tool at the same time to make progress on the work (e.g., email systems).
- * Completely synchronous: this means that participation of other team member is required to access the tool (e.g., video-conference).
+ * Completely synchronous: this means that the participation of another team member is required for the tool to work (e.g., video-conference).
  * Both: the collaboration requires asynchronous and synchronous work.
 Therefore, the computer-based tool provides support for both modes.

 *Awareness mechanisms*: lists the possible features that help with individual and team awareness.
 Possible values for this descriptor are: